-project WORLDVIEW copyright 2024 Home back to Choices We Make
+project WORLDVIEW copyright 2025 Home back to Choices We Make

-Project Worldview Exploring Climate Change Concerns Page
+Intro material for those ending up here from this page: Project Worldview Exploring Climate Change Concerns Page:

 Rebuttals